Cat-Ching's Divine Will

 Monsters who step on this trap are instantly defeated and transform into a Rotten Onigiri.

-Rotten Onigiri can be thrown at a monster to inflict them with a negative status condition.
+Rotten Onigiri can be thrown at a monster to inflict a negative status condition.

-Blast Trap or Firepuff can be used to turn Rotten Onigiri into Grilled Onigiri.
+Blast Trap or Firepuff (1-3F) can be used to turn Rotten Onigiri into Grilled Onigiri.

 Any monsters caught in the blast that occurs will instantly collapse.

-So it's possible to step on it when a Floating type monster is adjacent to get rid of the monster.
+It's possible to step on it when a Floating type monster is adjacent to vaporize the monster.

 In this game, Shiren won't collapse even if his current HP is 1 when he steps on this trap.